 If you are using it correctly you can easily collect milk every time you nurse.

-This is a big necessity if you need to build a freezer stash before returning back to work.
+This is a necessity if you need to build a freezer stash before returning to work and for maintaining your milk supply while away from your baby.

-You can get many ounces of milk very quick by pumping both sides at once.
+You can get many ounces of milk very quickly by pumping both sides at once.

 And a lot of the pumps come with totes so you can easily pack up your pump and take it with you.

-Check with your insurance before buying your own pump.
+Check with your insurance or Aeroflow before buying your own pump.

 I was able to get this pump for free through my health insurance provider.